 - Failing to appear for a citation

 Individuals who have missed court scheduled dates may carry out a warrant search to find out if the court issued a bench warrant.
 Courts like the DC Superior Court posts all active warrants online.
 Interested individuals may search the list and contact an attorney who may file a written motion asking the court to recall or quash the warrant.

-Failure to appear occurs where a person has a court scheduled appointment and fails to show up.
+Failure to appear occurs when a person has a court-scheduled appointment and fails to show up.
 It is a serious criminal offense in the District of Columbia, and the court may issue a bench warrant to that effect.
 Failure to Appear may also attract an additional criminal charge called a Bail Reform Act Violation.
 Some situations that may attract a Failure to Appear charge are: